Doctor of Technical Sciences. PhD in Physical and Mathematical Sciences.

-He was born on October 11, 1948 in the Moscow region.
-After graduating from the Moscow Engineering Physics Institute with a degree in Experimental Nuclear Physics, Plasma Physics, he joined the I.V.
-Kurchatov Institute of Atomic Energy in 1972.
-In 1995 he graduated from the Moscow Law Academy.
-In addition to fundamental research and scientific and organizational work, since 1994 he has been the coordinating director of the project “Nonproliferation” of the Kurchatov Institute, leading the work on physical protection, control and accounting of nuclear materials not only at the Kurchatov Institute, but also at the facilities of the Naval and Nuclear Icebreaking Fleet of the Russian Federation.
-In 2002, he was appointed Deputy Minister of Atomic Energy of the Russian Federation with the assignment to organize the process of disposal of nuclear submarines decommissioned by the Russian Navy – one of the main directions of Global Partnership.
-He personally participated in the preparation and signing of a number of bilateral intergovernmental agreements with the participating countries of the Global Partnership and was appointed co-chairman on the Russian side of intergovernmental commissions on these agreements with Germany, Great Britain, Italy, Norway, Japan.
-For the cycle of these works in 2014, S.V.
-Antipov, as part of the team, was awarded the Prize of the Government of the Russian Federation in the field of science and technology.
-In recent years, S.V.Antipov has been actively researching the problem of flooded nuclear and radiation-hazardous facilities in the Arctic, their potential danger to the environment and economic activity developing in the region.
-In 2015, the European Commission initiated a project to develop a feasibility study “Handling of nuclear and radiation-hazardous objects flooded by the USSR in the Arctic water area”.
-The contractor of the work was a consortium of leading European companies.
-S.V.
-Antipov has published more than 140 printed works in collaboration with colleagues.
-Member of the PIR Center Advisory Board since 2004.
-10/22
+In 1972, after graduating from the Moscow Engineering Physics Institute (now the National Research Nuclear University MEPhI (Moscow Engineering Physics Institute)) with a degree in Experimental Nuclear Physics, Plasma Physics, Sergey V. Antipov got a job in the I.V.
+Kurchatov Institute of Atomic Energy.
+In 1996, he graduated from the Moscow State Law Academy.
+Since 1994 he has been the coordinating director of the project “Nonproliferation”, I.V.
+Kurchatov Institute of Atomic Energy.
+Sergey V. Antipov led the work on physical protection, control and accounting of nuclear materials not only in the I.V.
+Kurchatov Institute of Atomic Energy, but also at the facilities of the Naval and Nuclear Icebreaking Fleet of the Russian Federation.
+In 2002, he was appointed Deputy Minister of Atomic Energy of the Russian Federation with the assignment to organize the process of disposal of nuclear submarines decommissioned from the Russian Navy, which is one of the main directions of the Global Partnership Against the Spread of Weapons and Materials of Mass Destruction.
+Sergey V. Antipov personally participated in the preparation and signing of a number of bilateral intergovernmental agreements with the participating countries of the Global Partnership.
+On behalf of the Russian side, he was appointed co-chair of intergovernmental commissions on agreements with Germany, Great Britain, Italy, Japan, Norway.
+Following the results of work in 2014, Sergey V. Antipov being the part of the team was awarded the Prize of the Government of the Russian Federation in the field of science and technology.